๐Ÿฅ–Linear Modeling Theory

 Why This Matters

 Linear regression coefficients are the building blocks of every model you'll construct and interpret in this course.
-You're not just being tested on definitions—exams expect you to understand how coefficients work together to describe relationships, quantify uncertainty, and evaluate model quality.
-The concepts here connect directly to hypothesis testing, model comparison, diagnostics, and prediction, making them foundational for everything from simple bivariate analysis to complex multiple regression.
+You're not just being tested on definitions: exams expect you to understand how coefficients work together to describe relationships, quantify uncertainty, and evaluate model quality.
+These concepts connect directly to hypothesis testing, model comparison, diagnostics, and prediction, making them foundational for everything from simple bivariate analysis to complex multiple regression.

-When you encounter a regression output, you need to read it like a story: the coefficients tell you what's happening, the standard errors and confidence intervals tell you how certain you can be, and the fit statistics tell you how well the model captures reality.
-Don't just memorize formulas—know what each coefficient reveals about the underlying data and when to use each metric to answer different analytical questions.
+When you encounter a regression output, read it like a story: the coefficients tell you what's happening, the standard errors and confidence intervals tell you how certain you can be, and the fit statistics tell you how well the model captures reality.
+Don't just memorize formulas.
+Know what each coefficient reveals about the underlying data and when to use each metric to answer different analytical questions.

 Model Parameters: The Core Relationship

-• Baseline value—represents the expected value of yy when all independent variables equal zero
+• Baseline value: the expected value of yy when all independent variables equal zero

 • Anchors the regression line by setting its vertical position on the coordinate plane

-• Interpretation caveat: only meaningful if x=0x = 0 falls within the realistic range of your data
+• Interpretation caveat: only meaningful if x=0x = 0 falls within the realistic range of your data.
+If your predictor is something like "years of experience" and nobody in your sample has zero years, the intercept is just a mathematical anchor, not a substantive finding.

-• Rate of change—quantifies how much yy changes for each one-unit increase in xx
+• Rate of change: quantifies how much yy changes for each one-unit increase in xx, holding all other predictors constant in multiple regression

 • Sign indicates direction: positive slopes show direct relationships; negative slopes show inverse relationships

-Compare: Intercept (β0\beta_0) vs. Slope (β1\beta_1)—both define the regression equation, but the intercept sets the starting point while the slope determines the trajectory.
-FRQ tip: if asked to "interpret the regression equation," address both coefficients separately with context.
+Compare: Intercept (ฮฒ0\beta_0) vs. Slope (ฮฒ1\beta_1): both define the regression equation, but the intercept sets the starting point while the slope determines the trajectory.
+If asked to "interpret the regression equation," address both coefficients separately with context (units and variable names).

 Uncertainty Quantification: How Precise Are Your Estimates?